TehMuffinMoo/ibPS/docs/General/Set-ibPSConfiguration.md

 ```

 ### -DoHServer
-Optionally configure the DNS over HTTPS Server to use when calling Invoke-DoHQuery
+Optionally configure the DNS over HTTPS Server to use when calling Resolve-DoHQuery

 ```yaml
 Type: String